zencart/documentation/content/dev/plugins/encapsulated_plugins/sql_installation.md

 layout: docs
 ---

-Plugins may need to create/alter dtabase tables and/or insert/amend data in database tables.
+Plugins may need to create/alter database tables and/or insert/amend data in database tables.

 The plugin installer allows two methods for doing this.
-Using .sql files containing just sql statements or using a class based migration system.
+Using `.sql` files containing just sql statements or using a class based migration system.

 ## Plain SQL Files